FABA BY-LAWS REVISIONS

-Florida Artist Blacksmith Association‑Chapter of Artist Blacksmith
+Florida Artist Blacksmith Association, Inc

-SECTION 1.
-CLASSES OF MEMBERS.
+SECTION A – CLASSES OF MEMBERS:

-B. A Family Member shall be any person, along with his or her family who is of good moral character and is interested in the art of blacksmithing.
+I.B.
+A Family Member shall be any person, along with his or her family, who is interested in the art of blacksmithing.
+Family Members must be registered under personal names and not business names.
 “Family” includes all members of a single household.

-C. An Honorary Life Member shall be any individual recognized by the Board of Trustees as having made outstanding contributions to FABA.
+I.C.
+Honorary Life Members shall be any individuals recognized by the Board of Trustees as having made outstanding contributions to FABA.
 Honorary Members shall be exempt from the payment of dues during their lifetimes.

-SECTION 3.
-TERM OF MEMBERSHIP.
+SECTION C – TERM OF MEMBERSHIP:

-C. No membership is transferable or assignable.
+I.C-3.
+No membership is transferable or assignable.

-SECTION 5.
-TERMINATION OF MEMBERSHIP.
-Any Member may resign by mailing a written resignation to the Treasurer.
-The Board of Trustees, by affirmative vote of two-thirds of all Members of the Board of Trustees, may terminate the membership of any Member for due cause to include infractions of these bylaws, statutes or moral codes of conduct.
+I.E-2.
+The Board of Directors, by affirmative vote of two-thirds of all Members of the Board of Directors, may terminate the membership of any Member for due cause, to include infractions of these bylaws and statutes.

 MEETINGS OF MEMBERS